Emmanuel5012/airbnb-clone-project/README.md

 Update Review – Allows users to revise their reviews, keeping feedback honest, current, and relevant.

 Admin Delete Review – Enables admins to remove inappropriate or false reviews, preserving content quality and platform integrity.

+**<h2>API Security</h2>**

+**<h3> 1.
+Authentication</h3>**

+Purpose: Ensure that users are who they say they are before accessing protected endpoints.

+ Users – Logging in, accessing profiles, updating or deleting accounts.
+ Properties – Adding, updating, or deleting a property.
+ Bookings – Creating or managing bookings.
+ Payments – Processing or accessing payment history.

+---

+**<h3> 2.
+Authorization</h3>**

+Purpose: Control what actions a user is allowed to perform based on roles (e.g., admin vs regular user).

+ Users – Only users can edit/delete their own profiles; only admins can view all users.
+ Properties – Only the owner or an admin can update or delete.
+ Bookings – Users manage only their bookings; admin can oversee all.
+ Payments – Payments are tied to user identity; only admins can override or inspect others'.

+---

+**<h3> 3.
+Rate Limiting</h3>**

+Purpose: Prevent abuse, brute force attacks, and ensure fair usage of the API.

+ Users – Limit login attempts, account creation, and profile edits.
+ Properties – Limit property listing frequency to prevent spam.
+ Bookings – Throttle booking requests to prevent overbooking or abuse.
+ Payments – Limit payment retries to prevent fraud and accidental double charges.